 Nov.
 21: The Texans travel to Mexico to play the Oakland Raiders in Estadio Azetca for the first Monday Night Football game outside the United States in NFL history.

-March 10: The Texans make a splash in free agency, signing QB Brock Osweiler, RB Lamar Miller, G Jeff Allen and C Tony Bergstrom.
+March 10: The Texans sign QB Brock Osweiler, RB Lamar Miller, G Jeff Allen and C Tony Bergstrom in free agency.

 Feb.
 6: DE J.J.
 Watt is named the 2015 AP NFL Defensive Player of the Year for the third time in four seasons and becomes the second player in league history to win the award in back-to-back seasons (Lawrence Taylor).

 Jan.
 7: OLB Whitney Mercilus wins the AFC Defensive Player of the Month for December after recording 17 tackles (10 solo), 5.5 sacks, 7 quarterback hits, three tackles for loss, a forced fumble, a fumble recovery and one pass defensed in five games.

 Jan.
 3: The Texans defeat the Jaguars 30-6 to clinch the AFC South for their third division title in their last five seasons.
 The Texans started the season 2-5 but won 7 of their last 9 games to seize control.